wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/111055690-eda3cc00-8435-11eb-9563-aa0fb3154d40.png"><img alt="az-arm-interfaces-599x315.png" width="599" src="https://user-images.githubusercontent.com/300046/111055690-eda3cc00-8435-11eb-9563-aa0fb3154d40.png"></a>

 ARM handles Authentication for access to back-end Web App, Data Store, Virtual Machines, etc.

+### ARM tokens

+<a target="_blank" href="https://portal.cloudskills.io/products/azure-administrator-az-104-exam-prep-course/categories/4743678/posts/8980102#">VIDEO</a>:

+1. A user (or service principal) acquires a token for Azure Resource Manager (ARM).
+2. The token includes the user's group memberships (including transitive group memberships).
+3. The user makes a REST API call to Azure Resource Manager with the token attached.
+4. ARM retrieves all the role assignments and deny assignments that apply to the resource upon which the action is being taken.
+5. ARM narrows the role assignments that apply to this user or their group and determines what roles the user ahs for this resource.
+6. ARM determines if the action in the API call is included in the roles the user has for this resource.
+7. If the user doesn't have a role with the action at the requested scope, access is not granted.
+Otherwise, ARM checks if ta deny assignment applies.
+8. If a deny assignment applies, access is blocked.
+Otherwise access is granted.

 <hr />